Mohamed Benchaaboun: President of the Banque Centrale Populaire

 In February 2008, King Mohammed VI appointed him president and CEO of the Banque Centrale Populaire du Maroc, a position he held until his appointment as Minister in August 2018.

 He was also, at the time, a director of the Union of Arab and French Banks and chairman of the Board of Directors of the Chaabi Bank of Morocco.
 He is also Chairman of Maroc Leasing since 2010 and a director of Nexans Maroc.

 He is a member of the Economic, Social and Environmental Council, of the Boards of the Mohammed V Foundation for Solidarity and of the Mohammed VI Foundation for the Protection of the Environment.

 Minister of Finance

 On 20 August 2018 he was appointed Minister of Economy, Finance and Administration Reform by King Mohammed VI.
 He replaced Mohamed Boussaïd, who was dismissed on 1 August 2018.

 Ambassador of Morocco to France

 On 17 October 2021 he was appointed Ambassador of Morocco to France.
 He took office on 7 January 2022.
 On 19 January 2023, the Ministry of Foreign Affairs of Morocco officially announced the termination of Benchaaboun's duties as ambassador.

 Director General of the Mohammed VI Investment Fund

-On 18 October 2022, Benchaaboun was appointed as the Director General of the Mohammed VI Investment Fund by King Mohamed VI.
+On 18 October 2022, Benchaaboun was appointed the Director General of the Mohammed VI Investment Fund by King Mohamed VI.